vikas0633/python/README.md

 ### classes
-classMAF.py - script to parse maf format file
+classMAF.py - script to parse maf format file <br />
+classCigar.py - script to parse cigar code from the sam file <br />
+classGene.py - script to parse GFF3 files <br />
+classGeneStructure.py - script to get the gene structure from the GFF3 file <br />
+classVCF.py - script to parse Variant calling format (VCF) <br />
+classmRNA.py - script to parse mRNA from GFF3 file <br />

 ## Custom Made Modules
 A_hash_file.py - a script that hash the second column using first column as key  <br />